 Like any true-blue Montana brand, Duckworth was founded on a local ski hill - a ski lift, to be precise.
-Those fateful conversations had between runs formed the cornerstones of our ethos and mission to create versatile Merino Wool products made exclusively in the USA with Montana-grown wool.
-Using best-in-the-world-quality Merino Wool produced by our co-founders and fourth-generation sheep ranchers The Helle Family, based out of Dillon, Montana, our apparel is designed for superior performance with sustainability and American-made craftsmanship at front of mind.
+Those fateful conversations between runs formed the cornerstones of our ethos and mission to create versatile Merino Wool products made exclusively in the USA with Montana-grown wool.
+Using best-in-the-world- quality Merino Wool - produced by our co-founders and fourth- generation sheep ranchers, The Helle Family from Dillon, Montana - our apparel is designed for superior performance with stewardship, sustainability and American-made craftsmanship at front of mind.

 Operating on a mixture of public and private lands within the remote and rugged wilds of Southwest Montana, at elevations spanning 5,000' to 9,500', The Helles keep conservation and sustainability at the forefront of their management.
 The family has channeled these customs into Duckworth, an honest Montana brand imbued with that history, care, and generationally bolstered expertise.
 It’s a reality found in every stitch of our premium, source-verified, American-made garments fashioned from the best wool in the world.
 And our apparel is built with The Helles in mind - if a piece of Duckworth clothing can survive the intense demands of a Montana ranch, it can survive anything.

 Duckworth’s Sheep-to-Shelf™ process instills mindfulness in every step of the supply chain.
 Starting at the Helle ranch in Dillon, Montana, our open-range Montana Merino sheep live at high elevations and temps ranging from -40 to over 90 degrees Fahrenheit, grazing on natural grasses and Montana wildflowers found on remote mountainsides.